 Most of developers have already made up their minds that they will not program vehicles to disobey the law.
 After all, allowing these vehicles to break the rules of the road makes them no better or safer than human drivers.
 Manufacturers feel more comfortable making vehicles that are cautious and safer against accidents.
 There is nothing wrong with that.

 While these driverless vehicles have had more accidents than human drivers, they were not at-fault in any of those incidents.
 In fact, it was a human driver that struck the self-driving car and, therefore, the human driver was also at-fault for the accident.
 Most of these accidents involved rear-end collision where a human driver was following too close, being too aggressive, or driving distracted.

 The state of California has already responded to self-driving vehicles by creating a set of proposed rules.
 One rule is that these vehicles must have a licensed driver ready to take over the wheel at all times.
 That may also mean that cars designed without gas pedals or steering wheels will not be able to drive in California, or any other state that imposes the same laws.

 It is unlikely that driverless vehicles will be for sale to consumers any time soon – after all, they have a lot to test and configure before these cars are actually safe enough for the road.

 Were You Injured in an Accident?

 As long as humans are allowed to control their vehicles, accidents will occur.
 If you were in an accident and suffered serious injuries because of a driver’s negligence, you may qualify for compensation.
-Contact a Louisville personal injury attorney today by calling Gladstein Law Firm at 800-991-0474.
+Contact a Louisville personal injury attorney today by calling Gladstein Law Firm today.
 You can also ask questions on our online form.